arews/marias-cake-hunt/README.md

 I also had good use of this code snippet from Svenja, for animating images: https://github.com/Svemakawe/P5_SimpleAnimation/blob/master/js/main.js

+The font is a free font calles Press Start 2P, which you can find here: https://www.dafont.com/press-start-2p.font

+The sounds are bougth on itch.io, and are called Yal's sound effect pack: https://yaru.itch.io/retro-sound-effect-pack-1/download/14T007OZcHbWyh1NU1PDFF1bLSjgCJlHDyn4WkOW

+The background music for the start screen and the game are two free 8 bit songs found here: https://www.fesliyanstudios.com/royalty-free-music/downloads-c/8-bit-music/6

 All the styling is done directly in the js-files, using P5.
 No added css.